 SIP construction is recognized by the International Code Council body of building codes, which are used by most jurisdictions in the U.S.

-For residential buildings, specific construction practices for SIP wall systems are included in Section R614 of the 2009 International Residential Code.
+For residential buildings, prescriptive design practices for SIP wall systems are included in Section R610 of the International Residential Code.

-For applications beyond the scope of Section R614, the building inspector will typically require a licensed engineer or architect to approve the building plans prior to construction.
-An engineer’s approval is always required in high wind areas, high seismic zones and commercial buildings.
+For applications beyond the scope of Section R610, the building inspector will typically require a licensed engineer or architect to review the building plans prior to construction.
+An engineer’s design is usually required in high wind areas, high seismic zones and commercial buildings.

 How Do SIPs Compare to Traditional Construction?

 Building with Enercept requires less on-site labor, saving you time and ultimately, money.
-Upon request, Enercept can also provide on-site technical training for builders by an experienced installer for new to SIP construction.
+Upon request, Enercept can provide on-site technical assistance by an experienced installer for builders new to SIP construction.

 Since our panels come ready-to-install with rough openings already in place, there is very little waste generated on -site.
 The typical exterior framing waste of an Enercept home can sometimes be hauled away in a single 55-gallon container.

 SIPs reduce the margin for framing errors.
-Each panel is numbered to correspond with a computerized CAD panel blueprint.
-With the Enercept 4′-wide panel system, all rough openings are cut and framed at the factory and include structural headers.
+Each panel is numbered to correspond with a computerized CAD panel layout drawing.
+With the Enercept 4′-wide panel system, rough openings are cut and framed at the factory and include structural headers.
 Panels are built to engineers' specs, taking the hassle and guesswork out of design and quality control on-site.